aaravchowbey/aaravWebsite/visible-venus/src/content/blog/aarav-first-post.md

 ---
 title: 'First Post'
-description: 'Testing out how to make a post'
+description: 'How I decided what to use to build this'
 pubDate: 'Sept 05 2025'
 heroImage: '../../assets/hashtag-one.jpg'
 ---